 Bid Writing Support Programme

-If you are a not-for-profit operating within Buckinghamshire, then you can put yourself forward through our Expression of Interest form below to be one of up to just 10 charities in this initial pilot stage of the programme to access the expertise of Isabel White, a bid writer with over 30 years experience.
+If you are a not-for-profit operating within Buckinghamshire, then you can put yourself forward through our Expression of Interest form below to access the expertise of Isabel White, a bid writer with over 30 years experience.

 We do not have the resources to work with everyone.
 If we decline to work with you, it is not a reflection on your organisation.
 In this case, The Clare Foundation may be in touch with you to discuss other ways we could potentially support your work.